GSA/idmanagement.gov/_implement/distribute-fcpca.md

 ### Operating Systems

-You might need to distribute the [intermediate CA certificates issued by the FCPCA](#certificates-issued-by-the-federal-common-policy-ca), depending upon your enterprise operating systems' type and configuration.
+You might need to distribute the [intermediate CA certificates issued by the FCPCA root certificate](#certificates-issued-by-the-federal-common-policy-ca), depending upon your enterprise operating systems' type and configuration.

 - **Microsoft Windows**: Intermediate CA certificate distribution is **recommended**.
   - Typically, Windows clients are able to dynamically build paths to a trusted root CA certificate through Microsoft's Certificate Chaining Engine (CCE).
-  - Distributing the intermediate CA certificates improves system performance and prioritizes use of the FCPCA over the FCPCA.
+  - Distributing the intermediate CA certificates improves system performance and prioritizes use of the FCPCA root certificate.
   - There are instances where dynamic validation can fail, for example, when firewall rules prevent Microsoft from navigating to a certificate's Authority Information Access extension Uniform Resource Locator.
 Email us at <fpki@gsa.gov> with any questions or issues.

 - **macOS or iOS**: Intermediate CA certificate distribution is **required**.